 Coral Gables, known as “The City Beautiful,” is filled with lush green avenues and Mediterranean Revival architectural features.
 From the iconic Biltmore Hotel to the Venetian Pool to the tree-lined Old Cutler trail, there’s something for everyone to discover.
 If shopping is your favorite type of therapy, look no further than the nearby open-air Shops at Merrick Park or Miracle Mile.
 Miami is also world-renowned for its flavorful nightlife, outdoor cafes, and diverse museums.

-The new Miami campus will be located in a residential area – just 15 minutes from downtown.
+The new USAHS Miami campus is located in a residential area – just 15 minutes from downtown.
 We encourage students to live near campus, avoid traffic, and take advantage of bike and pedestrian trails.
 There are several affordable housing options within a few miles of campus, whether you are looking to live alone, or with your family or roommates.